entando/entando-docs/vuepress/docs/next/tutorials/cms/content-types-tutorial.md

 ![image](./extracted-media/media/ContentTypes4.png)

 The Add button will start the configuration of the single attribute type.
-Even every attribute type has its own configuration.
+Every attribute type has its own configuration.

-For example, to configure the **Text** Attribute Type, choose Text from the Types drop-down menu and then press the blue Add button.
+For example, to configure the **Text** Attribute Type, choose Text from the Types drop-down menu and then press the Add button.

 ![image](./extracted-media/media/ContentTypes5.png)

 -   You should specify the following fields

--   **Type:** the value is the pre-filled.
-It represents the selected attribute type
+-   **Type:** the value is pre-filled.
+It represents the selected attribute type.

--   **Code**: Title.
-You should insert the name of the attribute.
+-   **Code**: You should insert the name of the attribute.
 (You can insert max 10 characters uppercase and lowercase letters, numbers, and special characters \_ ). (e.g. title)

--   **Name**: Title.
-You should insert the description of the attribute.
+-   **Name**: You should insert the description of the attribute.
     (You can insert max 50 characters uppercase and lowercase letters, including numbers and special characters). (e.g. Title).